AreYouFreeBusy/areyoufreebusy.github.io/help/_posts/2016-10-04-alexa-getting-started-with-FreeBusy-on-Alexa.md

 ---
 layout: help
-title: "Getting started with FreeBusy on Alexa"
+title: "getting started with FreeBusy on Alexa"
-categories: Alexa
+categories: alexa
 ---

 ## Check When Contacts Are Available

-Ask for people in your contacts list by their first name to find out when they are free or busy for a phone call or meeting   (if they share availability with you). •"Alexa, ask FreeBusy to check if Jeremy is free on Wednesday."
+Ask for people in your contacts list by their first name to find out when they are free or busy for a phone call or meeting   (if they share availability with you).

  - "Alexa, open FreeBusy and see if Kristen is busy tomorrow."
+ - "Alexa, ask FreeBusy to check if Jeremy is free on Wednesday."

 ## Check Your Own Calendar